-Mona lives with her enclosure mate, Moki, and is the more dominant of the two.
+Mona lives with her enclosure-mate, Moki, and is the more dominant of the two.
 It is difficult at times to tell Mona and Moki apart, which indicates they are most likely from the same litter of cubs.
-Mona has darker eyes than Moki and her eyebrows are simple thick lines above her eyes, where Moki has a dramatic, turned-up look to her eyebrows.
+Mona has darker eyes than Moki and her eyebrows are simple thick lines above her eyes, while Moki has a dramatic, turned-up look to her eyebrows.
 Mona enjoys scaring vultures away from her enrichment for fun.
-Mona and Moki have been known to stir up trouble with their neighbors and a visual barrier had to be put up to keep them from aggravating their neighbors too much.
-Mona will often push Moki out of the way to get more treats, but the keepers are keen to her tricks and always ensure that Moki gets her fair share.
+She will often push Moki out of the way to get more treats, but the keepers are keen to her tricks and always ensure that Moki gets her fair share.

 How Mona Came to the Sanctuary

-Mona and Moki Tigers came to Carolina Tiger Rescue from a roadside zoo in Missouri that closed down after it lost its license.
-A volunteer at the facility had been attacked by another tiger, and the authorities decided the facility was not safe.
+Mona and Moki Tiger came to Carolina Tiger Rescue from a roadside zoo in Missouri that closed down after it lost its license.
+A volunteer at the facility had been attacked by another tiger and the authorities decided the facility was not safe.
 Mona and Moki came to Carolina Tiger Rescue with two other tigers, Fenimore and Emerson.

-Mona has a very dark orange coat and is one of our smallest tigers, weighing about 300 pounds.
+Mona has more muted colors and fewer stripes than Moki.
+She is one of our smallest tigers, weighing about 200 pounds.
 Her small size could be due to her breeding, but most likely it is due to a lack of proper nutrition as a cub.

-Mona is located with her sister, Moki, in Pine Forest, across from Aria Tiger and next to Madonna Tiger.
+Mona lives on tour with her sister, Moki, in Pine Forest, next to Tasha Tiger.
 They are situated in a more wooded area of the sanctuary and they seem to enjoy the leafy shade.
-The Mo girls love to lounge under the trees while napping.
+The "Mo" girls love to lounge under the trees while napping.